jonschlinkert/load-templates/README.md

 var loader = new Loader();
 ```

-Throw some disorganized templates into the load method:
+Pass a string or array of globs or file paths, or an object to the load method:

 ```js
 loader.load('a.md', {a: 'b'});